How To Get A Massachusetts Resale Certificate [2023 Guide]

 Is a Resale Certificate the same as a Sales Tax Permit?

 The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

 After registering, a sales tax number will be provided by the Department of Revenue.
 This number will be listed on the Resale Certificate.

 ST-4 Resale Certificate Fillable Form

-Filling out the ST-4 is pretty straightforward but is critical for the seller to gather all the information.
+Filling out the Massachusetts Resale Certificate (Form ST-4) is pretty straightforward, but it is critical for the seller to gather all the information.

 If audited, the Massachusetts Department of Revenue requires the seller to have a correctly filled out ST-4 Resale Certificate.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.